fccpt/li3_captcha/README.md

 Create a controller and add the foollowing code:

-        //at the top of controller file add
+        //at the top of the controller file add:
         use li3_captcha\controllers\CaptchaController;

-        //inside your public function
+        //inside your public function add:
         $captcha = new CaptchaController(array('request' => $this->request));

         if ($this->request->data && $captcha->_checkCaptcha()){